HKUST-Aerial-Robotics/PredRecon/README.md

 ```
 Trigger the quadrotor to start flight for collecting information by the ```2D Nav Goal``` tool in ```Rviz```.

 After the flight, all images-pose pairs captured is stored in your given folder.
 We recommend [RealityCapture](https://www.capturingreality.com/) or [COLMAP](https://github.com/colmap/colmap) as the 3D reconstruction platform.
+If you want to uae COLMAP in your terminal, you can follow the usage example in [COLMAP Usage](Planner/Code/src/predrecon/plan_manage/script/3D_Colmap.md).

 ## Known Issues